alejandrovareladopico/OCR-for-time-dependent-measurements/README.md

   mpi4py(optional)<br>

 ## Workflow
-  Set of instructions in order to use the scripts
+  Set of instructions in order to use the scripts.
+All functions needed are stored in funciones.py
 ### Previsualization
   In order to run this scrip just open a terminal in the script directory and type:<br>